xrdocs/ncs5500/_tutorials/introducing-ncs57b1-routers.md

 ![]({{site.baseurl}}/images/6D24%20back%20plat.jpg){: .align-center}

 In the front, we have 100G ports (QDD cages, designed for high power optics) on the left part and 400G (QDD too) on the right.
+These cages will permit the use of 100G ZR optics in the upper row (the exact amount of optics is still under validation and will be updated later) and 400G ZR/ZR+ in all the ports on the right.

 ![100G-ports.png]({{site.baseurl}}/images/100G-ports.png){: .align-center}